AleksandarIvezic/Awesome-Books/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](lic.url) licensed.
+- This project was inspired by Microverse